 4ce Formation Aerobatics

-The 4CE is a 4 ship formation aerobatic team flown by Matt Chapman in lead, Jack Knutson on left wing, Rob Holland on right wing and Bill Stein in the slot.
+The 4CE is a 4 ship formation aerobatic team flown by Matt Chapman in lead, Jack Knutson on left wing, and Rob Holland on right wing.
 The four aerobatics stars have combined their talents to form one of the newest and most exciting formation teams in aviation.

 The Infamous GEICO Skytypers Airshow Team is a flight squadron of six vintage WWII airplanes performing precision flight maneuvers at select airshows across the US.
 The diverse flying expertise of the team members aligns perfectly with the unique components of their overall performance.
 They are the only civilian squadron currently appearing at airshows and flying WWII aircraft, the SNJ-2.
 Of the 11 remaining SNJ-2 airplanes still in existence, the team uses six of these.
 The team performs a low level precision formation flying routine combined with a thrilling aeronautical demonstration highlighting the unique capabilities of the aircraft while adding a richness to the history of aviation and its core foundation.
 In addition, GEICO Skytypers are often found typing messages utilizing the horizon as a back drop.
 These messages can be as tall as the empire state building and visible for up to 15 miles away.